 While it may be tempting to implement a company-wide schedule for feedback, keep in mind that every team is different and frequent touchpoints may feel unnatural to some.
 Managers should talk to their direct reports about their preferred methods for receiving feedback in order to engage employees in a way that’s meaningful to them.

 Manager engagement has ripple effects on the rest of their team.
-Let’s take a look at some stats: in the U.S., only 34 percent of employees were engaged at work in 2021, and engagement decreased by 7 percent among managers.
-Employees report that 75 percent of great managers are passionate about the work they do — that kind of positive attitude is contagious.
+Let’s take a look at some stats: By the end of 2023, only 33 percent of employees were engaged at work.
+Employees who feel well-supported by their manager are reported to be 3.4 times more likely to feel engaged at work.
 While your workforce engagement strategy should account for the individual needs of every employee, focusing on middle management is an effective way to improve employee engagement across the board.

 Employees want to know they work for a company that cares about making a positive contribution to society.
 Volunteering unites employees toward a larger purpose, offering an opportunity to connect on a deeper level.
-Indeed, 70 percent of employees believe volunteer events improve morale more than happy hours and 89 percent believe companies that sponsor charitable activities have a better work environment.
+Indeed, 79 percent of employees who volunteer through work-sponsored programs are more satisfied with their job, and are more likely to feel they have opportunities to grow professionally.

 Look for a volunteer opportunity that’s located near your office and plan an event for after work.
 This is an easy way to create team building activities and give back to your community.
 Additionally, offer a “Volunteer Day” as an employee benefit.
 This should be a day outside of your PTO policy that employees can take off to donate their time to a cause they’re passionate about.